andrewGreggSAS/azure-viya-partner-sandpit-iac/README.md

       [insert screenshots here]
 * Copy the SAS Order Api Key and client_secret
   [insert screenshots here]
+      Open the API you created in the step above copy the API Key and Client Secret.
+Store these values in a safe place as they will be used in the deployment_repo-variables.yaml step later

 ## What this package is NOT and never will be
 Note: the intent of this package is to get a Viya 4 environment up and running quickly.
 HOWEVER this is not meant to replace the wonderful Viya Installation and Viya Administration enablement pathway available for partners in PartnerNet